-Sit on the toilet, or stand in front of the toilet.
+Sit on or stand in front of the toilet.
 Put a layer of toilet paper in the toilet bowl to keep urine from splashing.

 Pull your clothes away from the pouch.